"Der Fernseher (Telelekstroskop)",

-Nous publions ici une traduction en anglais d'un des articles parus à Vienne dans les premiers mois 1898 rapportant la démonstration, apparemment réussie, d'une transmission d'images à distance recourant au Fernseher (Telelekstroskop) pour lequel Jan Szczepannik et Ludwig Kleiberg avait obtenu du Patent Office un brevet le 24 février de la même année.
+Nous publions ici une traduction en anglais d'un des articles parus à Vienne dans en mars 1898 rapportant la démonstration, apparemment réussie, d'une transmission d'images à distance recourant au Fernseher (Telelekstroskop) pour lequel Jan Szczepannik et Ludwig Kleiberg avait obtenu du Patent Office un brevet le 24 février de la même année.

 Pour traduire le mot "Fernseher", qui désigne toujours aujourd'hui en allemand le récepteur de télévision, on a ici utilisé le terme "Televisor" que Baird utilisera dans les années 30.

 L'article occupe une pleine page, avec quasi deux tiers de la page occupés par la reproduction de quatre des figures du brevet.
 Les mentions d'exclusivité et d'interdiction de reproduction qui figurent en haut de l'article laissent penser qu'il s'agit bien de la première présentation publique de l'appareil.
 Le neuvième paragraphe mentionne cependant un article précédent, qui était probablement moins détaillé dans la description technique.

 Les premiers paragraphes reprennent, de manière plus succinte, la description du Fernseher tel qu'on la connaissait déjà à partir du brevet.
 L'intérêt de l'article réside surtout dans les paragraphes suivants.
 On y apprend :

 1. Que Szczepanik pense déjà à perfectionner son appareil en vue de sa démonstration à l'Exposition universelle de Paris (1900).